Mathnerd314/stroscot/docs/GettingStarted/About.rst

 ZOMG there's none!

-Not an un-CoC like `NCoC <https://github.com/domgetter/NCoC>`_, just that I haven't got around to picking one yet.
+Not an un-CoC like `NCoC <https://github.com/domgetter/NCoC>`_, just that I haven't got around to writing one down yet.
 No point in doing it until there is an actual community to conduct.
-The model codes I've seen need at least 10 people to fill in the different roles.
+I like the `FIRE code of conduct <https://www.thefire.org/research-learn/model-code-student-conduct>`__ but it needs at least 10 people to fill in the different roles.

 License
 =======